 Cilantro also contains plenty of vitamins and minerals, as well as helping your dog’s digestive system work properly.

-If your dog seems to enjoy the flavor of parsley and cilantro, it’s probably best to feed it to them in small amounts sprinkled over their kibble or wet food occasionally, rather than as a component of guacamole.
+If your dog seems to enjoy the flavor of parsley and cilantro, it’s probably best to feed it to them in small amounts sprinkled over their kibble or wet food occasionally, and not as a component of guacamole.

 While you may love your guacamole to have a good kick, thanks to the addition of spices, these could play havoc with your dog’s digestive system.